jbossas/archetypes/jboss-as-poh5-archetype/readme.md

 The application will be running at the following URL <http://localhost:8080/jboss-javaee6-webapp-src/>.

-To undeploy from JBoss AS, run this command:
+To undeploy from JBoss AS 7 / EAP6, run this command:

     mvn jboss-as:undeploy

-You can also start JBoss AS 7 and deploy the project using Eclipse.
-See the JBoss AS 7 Getting Started Guide for Developers for more information.
+You can also start JBoss AS 7 / EAP6 and deploy the project using Eclipse.
+See the JBoss AS 7 / EAP6 Getting Started Guide for Developers for more information.

 Running the Arquillian tests